americac/file-indexer/README.md

 ## Assumptions
 * Ruby is installed on machine running the script and tests
 * Input files are in plain text format
+* FileIndexer is going to be used for sorting text files

 ## Files and directories